 The rest of the cast is very impressive as well.
 Avoiding spoilers, elaborating on how they are impressive too much is difficult but the standouts are de Armas as K's love interest/gal Friday Joi and Hoeks as Luv.
 The former will give viewers questions to ponder as they leave the theatre and the latter is a very subtle but powerful woman replicant whose motives are definitely run by Wallace (Leto).
 Leto is decent and his character is very interesting and brings in a more psychotic version of Tyrell.
 Bautista's small role is important to the story and shows he can act well when he's not painted up in the Guardians of the Galaxy films.
 Wright puts out another good performance as Lieutenant Joshi and she should be in more starring roles.

 This film is a piece of art that will only get better as the years progress.
 Villeneuve knew the daunting task he had to complete and he did it in the best way possible.
-Someone could have came in, recast the characters, and completely remade the film.
+Someone could have come in, recast the characters, and completely remade the film.
 Thankfully, Villeneuve does not do that.
 He is able to expand on the film that has inspired many filmmakers today, even Villeneuve himself.
 He continued the story in a way that makes the audience appreciate his work and also the original even more.
 As of this review, this film has only taken in $90,015,191 which is very short of it's $150 million budget.
 This is unfortunate because it is everything you'd want in a film: romance, action, great acting, stunning cinematography, fantastic score, and a gripping mystery.
 The original did not do that well at the box office either with only gaining $4 million over its budget.
-Hopefully this film will make more in the coming weeks and its greatness will be reveled as the years go on.
-While in my opinion the original is a tad better, it is an amazing film that should be experienced in IMAX but does not depend on it.
-With its great plot, characters, and acting, this film will be re-watched many times by myself and hopefully by all of you readers.
+Hopefully, this film will make more in the coming weeks and its greatness will be revealed as the years go on.
+While the original is a tad better, it is an amazing film that should be experienced in IMAX but does not depend on it.
+With its great plot, characters, and acting, this film will be re-watched many times.

 Rating: 4.5/5.0 bowties